Making decisions with hard trade-offs

 Good PM: The overall goal for Google Maps is # daily active users per day.
 Even we see a decrease in car rides, it doesn’t matter because our goal metric is overall # trips.

-Great scenario: More people are riding bikes instead of driving, because we’ve made it easy for them to discover a ridable route.
+Great scenario: More people are riding bikes instead of driving, because we’ve made it easy for them to discover a route that’s easy to ride.
 Our feature launch has been successful.

-Bad scenario: We introduced some bug that could be affecting car trips.
+Bad scenario: We introduced some bug that is affecting car trips.

-I’d want to look at data that tells me where the replacement activity is actually happening -- specifically, are drivers using Google Maps less for distances that are feasible for biking, or does the drop in usage include distances across the board?
+I’d want to look at data that tells me where the replacement activity is actually happening.
+Constraining a variable can be helpful to root cause your problem.
+Specifically, for distances that are feasible for biking, are drivers using Google Maps less, or does the drop in usage include distances across the board?

 3. Remember the solution doesn’t have to be binary.
 Brainstorm variations that create a win-win.